EMPIRE: LUPINONE VulnHub CTF Walkthrough, Part 1

 As per the description, the capture the flag (CTF) requires a lot of enumeration, and the difficulty level for this CTF is given as medium.
 Prerequisites would be having some knowledge of Linux commands and the ability to run some basic pentesting tools.

-I have provided a downloadable URL for this CTF here, so you can download the machine and run it on VirtualBox.
 The torrent downloadable URL is also available for this VM; it has been added in the reference section of this article.

 Please Note: I have used Oracle Virtual Box to run the downloaded machine for all of these machines.
 I am using Kali Linux as an attacker machine for solving this CTF.
 The techniques used are solely for educational purposes, and I am not responsible if the listed techniques are used against any other targets.